ModOS-hh3-alternative/ModOS-Updater/README.md

 1. Place the compiled `HollyhockCustomizationTool.exe` and the required files (listed above) into the same folder.
 2. Run `HollyhockCustomizationTool.exe`.
 The program will verify checksums and exit if any file fails verification.
+3. **If you encounter issues**:
+   - It’s also possible that your antivirus or anti-cheat software could block the `LoadLibrary` and other functions, preventing the program from working correctly.
+You might need to temporarily disable them or whitelist the tool.
 4. Toggle **Use own firmware binary** to:
    - Supply your own decompressed `decompressed.bin` via Browse.
 5. Click **Flash ROM** to run the full routine.
 Monitor the on-screen output (and `output.txt`) for progress and errors.

 Constraints are enforced (text byte limits).
 If you exceed limits the tool will refuse to proceed.